-THERE ARE MORE THAN 100 SLOW FOOD PRESIDIA PRESENT AT PARCO DORA FROM SEPTEMBER 22-26.
+THERE HAVE BEEN MORE THAN 100 SLOW FOOD PRESIDIA PRESENT AT PARCO DORA FROM SEPTEMBER 22-26.

-AND THE 14TH EDITION OF TERRA MADRE SALONE DEL GUSTO, AT PARCO DORA, TURIN, FROM SEPTEMBER 22 TO 26, WILL FEATURE THE UNVEILING OF 13 NEW SLOW FOOD PRESIDIA, ENRICHING THE CATALOG OF BIODIVERSITY PROTECTED BY SLOW FOOD.
+AND THE 14TH EDITION OF TERRA MADRE SALONE DEL GUSTO, AT PARCO DORA, TURIN, FROM SEPTEMBER 22 TO 26, HAS BEEN FEATURED THE UNVEILING OF 13 NEW SLOW FOOD PRESIDIA, ENRICHING THE CATALOG OF BIODIVERSITY PROTECTED BY SLOW FOOD.

 A STORY OF BIODIVERSITY

 Slow Food has focused on defended biodiversity through its projects to protect the extraordinary food heritage of our planet.
 This journey began in Italy, which is so rich in traditional techniques, native species and rural landscapes, in 1999, with the foundation of one of Slow Food’s keystone projects: the Presidia.
 These projects support small-scale, traditional products at risk of extinction, restoring value to local areas, recovering centuries-old skills and saving native animals breeds and vegetable varieties from extinction.
 There are over 600 Presidia spread across 79 countries, with 350 in Italy alone, involving thousands of food producers.

 There are six Italian regions who present new Presidia at Terra Madre Salone del Gusto 2022: Friuli Venezia Giulia, Campania, Lazio, Calabria, Sicily and Puglia.
 These are stories of regeneration, revival and resilience.